paralax/ColossalOpera/easy/closest_string.md

     TCCCATCCTTT
     ACTTCAATATA

-Using the Hamming distance (the number of different characters bewteen two sequences of the same length), the all-pairs distances of the above 6 sequences puts `ATTAAATAACT` at the center.
+Using the Hamming distance (the number of different characters between two sequences of the same length), the all-pairs distances of the above 6 sequences puts `ATTAAATAACT` at the center.

 # Input Description